jgnewman/cream-and-sugar/README.md

 delimiters.
 When it needs multiple expressions, list them all on their own lines and use `end` to close the block.

+#### Locking down arities

-You may notice of course that defining a function in this way requires that you allow future users of your code to call the function in each of its various forms and this may not be enticing to you.
+You may have noticed that defining a function in this way requires that you allow future users of your code to call the function in each of its various forms and this may not be enticing to you.
 For example, you may want to lock users down to calling the `each` function with just a list and a function.
 You